 •Molecules consist of two or more atoms held together through a sharing of their electrons.

 In simple terms, oxidation occurs when a molecule loses one or more of its shared electrons.
 In the same way that pulling a brick out of a brick wall would weaken the wall, most molecules become unstable with the loss of electrons.
 This electron deficit is so destabilizing to some molecules that they initiate a vigorous chain reaction of stealing electrons from all the molecules around them.
 These highly reactive electron thieves are called free radicals and they inflict damage via oxidative stress.

 Unaddressed oxidative stress unravels tissues, rips through membranes, distorts DNA, interrupts normal metabolism, sets off destructive chemical reactions, and creates cellular debris that disrupts normal bodily functions.
-Ultimately, all pathogens and all toxins cause their damage – including common signs of aging – by initiating and increasing oxidative stress within the cells of the body.
+Ultimately, all pathogens and all toxins cause their damage – including common signs of ageing – by initiating and increasing oxidative stress within the cells of the body.

 The only way to combat oxidative stress is with antioxidants – molecules that can donate electrons without becoming unstable.
 By contributing electrons to unstable, electron-depleted free radicals, antioxidants can neutralize them and often reverse the damage that has already been inflicted.